hatonthecat/hatonthecats/README.md

 - 🔭 I’m currently working on ... a Steve Jobs biopic around the 1984 Macintosh, tech-support job-search.
 I am a cataloger of technologies and a technical polyglot of sorts.
 I started yet another blog.
 This one is the plainest yet: https://electrics.mataroa.blog I hope to write some far out sci-fi, in the most serialized, bite-sized fashion.
 - 🌱 I’m currently learning ...systems research, kernel lingo
-- 👯 I’m looking to collaborate on ...anything
+- 👯 I’m looking to collaborate on ...you tell me
 - 🤔 I’m looking for help with ...employment
 - 💬 Ask me about ...anything
 - 📫 How to reach me: giovanni.los@proton.me, or create an [Issue](https://github.com/hatonthecat/hatonthecat/issues/new) ^ here or there, Sam I am (it's like a Wall! ;)